-These assumptions are based on imaginary, totally unrealistic scenarios made up by unqualified skeptics.
+These assumptions are based on imaginary, totally unrealistic scenarios made up by unqualified sceptics.
 Declarations of witnesses and statements of authorities are disregarded, modified or misinterpreted in such a way that they bolster their assumptions.
 They omit to mention one assumption and that is that the authorities and also SOBEPS were right; the phenomenon could not be identified and the performances could not be linked to existing technology.
 Even today, 20 years after the events, the technology to perform as demonstrated by these UAP is not yet available.

 Three witnesses saw sharply outlined lights, but not the supporting mass.
 Although there had to be a flying object, the light of the full moon was not reflected by its surface.
 Even its outlines were not detected by contrast with scattered skylight.
 This is also incompatible with the helicopter hypothesis and calls for more profound scientific explanations.
 Some well-observed but highly remarkable mechanical capabilities of the flying object indicate that its propulsion system is different from the usual aerodynamic ones.
-Should we simply deny the possible existence of such a technology?
-Shouldn't we try to understand what has been observed here and in so many other cases?"
+Should we simply deny such a possibility or try to understand what happened?